MoonLeeeaf/FuckMaoNemo/readme.md

 ### For non-Chinese users

 This project is for Codemao Nemo.
-Unless you're depend on it, you needn't to use this Xposed module.
+Most of the time, you needn't use this Xposed module.

 ### 使用